-Facebook expands transparency for political ads: Here’s what’s new
+Facebook expands ad transparency beyond politics: Here’s what’s new

 Facebook said Thursday it’s rolling out an improved and expanded transparency measures for political elections, including an Ad Library with public data on ads run on any of its platforms, including Instagram.

-The Library, which was previously called the Ad Archive in the US, includes all active ads running on a Facebook page—not just politics or issue ads.
+The Ad Library, which was previously called the Ad Archive in the US, includes all active ads running on a Facebook page—not just politics or issue ads.
 The Library will now be a central place to view the ads and related information; previously this was available only on a Page in the Info and Ads section.

 For each ad, the Ad Library provides information on who saw the ad, how much money the buyer spent to run it, and the number of impressions it received.
-Facebook says the Library will now store ads for seven years after they ran.
+Facebook says the Library will now store ads for seven years after they run.

 The Library will include additional information about the Pages where the ads appeared, including: